SkygearIO/skygear-doc/content/design/plugin-base.md

         raise Exception("Cannot change a saved book.")
 ```

-When an exception is raised by a plugin when Skygear is handling a record
+When an exception is raised by a plugin when Skygear Server is handling a record
 hook, the change operation of the record is aborted.
 In this example,
 when the original record is available, an exception is raised to prevent
 the client from overwritting a record.